CSTX-1231/Portofolio-Website/README.md

-# Projects
+# Website Portofolio Hosted With Vercel (In progress)
 This is a development project for a website built using Laravel PHP, JS, HTML and CSS.
+Currently contains a simple HTML script and node.js.
 ---
 ## Uses
 - Vanilla JS